ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Putting it all together

-To wrap up all these features together i have created a little build script using `Grunt.js`.
+To wrap up all these features together I have created a little build script using `Grunt.js`.
 The notable build actions are:

 - Cleaning up working directories (the images folder and the built JavaScript destination)
 - Create the images directory that we will copy the posts images into as well as the JavaScript build destination directory
 - Copy the images from the posts directory into the main images folder

-Now, i would like to easily be able deploy my application on my live server as well as being able to run and test it in my local machine.
+Now, I would like to easily be able deploy my application on my live server as well as being able to run and test it in my local machine.
 The main thing to note here is that we need to have the `url` pointing to two different URIs on each machine.
-To do this dynamically, i created a new `_config.dev.yml` file that will overwrite only the `url` setting to run on `localhost:4000` and kept the url in my main `_config.yml` to my live server address.
+To do this dynamically, I created a new `_config.dev.yml` file that will overwrite only the `url` setting to run on `localhost:4000` and kept the url in my main `_config.yml` to my live server address.

-Now, after doing that to serve the site locally i pass in the `--config` flag with the two config files, with the overriding config last as: `bundle exec jekyll serve --incremental --config _config.yml,_config.dev.yml`
+Now, after doing that to serve the site locally I pass in the `--config` flag with the two config files, with the overriding config last as: `bundle exec jekyll serve --incremental --config _config.yml,_config.dev.yml`

 > note that the `--incremental` is a defualt optional flag to optimize the build and serve process by rebuilding changed files only and not the whole site

 ## Using Jekyll, Grunt and Browserify

 I use [Browserify](http://browserify.org/) in my `main.js` to easily bundle up all of my front-end dependencies.
-Now, if i am serving my site and want to test my JavaScript changes, it is painful to build everytime the site for that.
-The jekyll watch feature will not run browserify for me, so instead i use the [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) with a `watch` task defined to monitor and fire a browserify build whenever a change is detected and a background shell process using [grunt-bg-shell](https://github.com/rma4ok/grunt-bg-shell) to serve.
+Now, if I am serving my site and want to test my JavaScript changes, it is painful to build everytime the site for that.
+The jekyll watch feature will not run browserify for me, so instead I use the [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) with a `watch` task defined to monitor and fire a browserify build whenever a change is detected and a background shell process using [grunt-bg-shell](https://github.com/rma4ok/grunt-bg-shell) to serve.
 The all come together like:

 ```javascript
 clean: ['assets/js/build/'],